SGANStibo/PartnerWebinarAPIs/SCRIPTINGAPI/README.md

+# SCRIPTING API
-This folder contains descriptions of a Business Action and a Business Condition.
+This folder contains descriptions of a Business Action and a Business Condition, to show a very brief sample of what can be done via the STEP JavaScript API.

+# USAGE
 The business condition can be found in the BUSINESSCONDITION sub folder, with screenshots showing the setup.

 Vice versa for the Business Action in the BUSINESSACTION sub folder.